 Laser vision correction does not prevent the eyes from being suitable for transplantation.

-We are proud to hear we make a meaningful difference in your life
+We are proud to make a meaningful difference to our patients lives

 Brilliant experience with My-iClinic for laser eye surgery.
 The team are clearly experts in the area, and I felt well looked after through the entire process.
 Honest, friendly and professional, I thoroughly recommend My-iClinic for anyone considering laser corrective surgery.